appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/reference/git-settings.md

 <dd>

 This property allows you to set multiple branches as protected, meaning that changes to the app are not allowed within those branches.
-To make changes to these branches, you need to raise a PR and merge manually from the Git provider.
+To make changes to these branches, you need to raise a PR and merge it manually from the Git provider.

 By default, Appsmith enables the [protected branch](#change-protected-branch) feature for the default (`master/main`) branch.
 This means that direct edits to this branch are restricted.
 To make changes, you must create a new branch, implement the changes, and then merge them into the default branch via PR.